-Students at Founders Classical Academy learn that education is good for its own sake, and the school strives to avoid the approach so common in K-12 education where achievement has pursued the sake of achievement.
+Students at Founders Classical Academy learn that education is good for its own sake, and the school strives to avoid the approach so common in K-12 education where achievement is pursued for the sake of achievement.
 Students are encouraged to seek honors but only when those honors are worth pursuing.
 They learn to be like the archer in the first pages of Aristotle’s Nicomachean Ethics, aiming high, but aiming for the good rather than the lucrative, the honorable, or the pleasant.
 The following lines from the Ethics, prominently displayed on the wall, provide students and teachers with daily guidance:

-At Founders Classical Academy, education is good for its own sake, and that the things that students are learning are worth knowing regardless of the path they choose after graduation from high school.
+At Founders Classical Academy, education is good for its own sake and the things that students are learning are worth knowing regardless of the path they choose after graduation from high school.
 Our hope is that our students will learn that happiness is most attainable by those who pursue virtue.

 Cultivating the Virtues